 Early Intervention – The Basics

-Through his area agency, Jaxon was enrolled in Family-Centered Early Supports and Services (FCESS), also known as early intervention.
-Early intervention provides comprehensive evaluations and services for infants and young children with developmental disabilities, including autism.
+Early intervention (also known as Family-Centered Early Supports and Services or FCESS) provides comprehensive evaluations and services for infants and young children with developmental disabilities, including autism.
 Early intervention services take place in a child’s home or other location where the child spends time so that the child and their caregivers can better actively participate.
 Services and supports can include service coordination as well as:

 - Vision and hearing services

 - Transportation & mileage reimbursement when appropriate to receive services

 Although insurance may be charged, early intervention services are provided free of charge to the child and family.
 See t for more information including a comprehensive list of supports and services.

 Learn More: Parent Information Center’s Family Guide to Family-Centered Early Supports and Services (FCESS)

 How to Access Supports & Services Through Early Intervention